marijnh/Eloquent-JavaScript/18_http.md

 {{index "autofocus attribute"}}

 For some pages, the user is expected to want to interact with a form field immediately.
-JavaScript can be used to ((focus)) this field when the document is loaded, but HTML also provides the `autofocus` attribute, which produces the same effect but lets the browser know what we are trying to achieve.
-This makes it possible for the browser to disable the behavior when it is not appropriate, such as when the user has focused something else.
+JavaScript can be used to ((focus)) this field when the document is loaded, but HTML also provides the `autofocus` attribute, which produces the same effect while letting the browser know what we are trying to achieve.
+This allows the browser to disable the behavior when it is not appropriate, such as when the user has focused something else.

 ```{lang: "text/html", focus: true}
 <input type="text" autofocus>